Seledriac/An-introductory-python-library-to-supervised-neural-networks/README.md

     - the data used for the hdr (handwritten digits recognition) models is loaded from the mnist database by the "mnist_loader" library
     - the custom paint test images are 256-RGB format .bmp files
     - WARNING : the performance on the mnist dataset =/= the performance on custom handwritten digits
+    - WARNING : the only currently correctly working combination is sigmoid with no regularization
+    - There is a nasty matplotlib deprecation warning at each epoch if you display the weights.
+You can safely ignore it
     - The "test_hd.py" script trains a model, stores it in the "models" folder, and the tracked training process in "weights_training_animations".
 It also live displays the weights training, and once the training is done, lets the user use the model to predict on custom examples.
     - The models are saved in the "models" folder, and the trainings in the "trainings" folder